Close sites icon close

 Ukraine emergency

-UNHCR is present in Ukraine and provides humanitarian assistance wherever necessary and possible.
-UNHCR has also greatly expanded its presence in areas of Ukraine and neighbouring countries where large numbers of people are arriving.
+UNHCR has strengthened its presence in Ukraine and continues to provide humanitarian assistance wherever necessary and possible.
+Since 2022, UNHCR has also greatly expanded its presence in areas of Ukraine and neighbouring countries where large numbers of people have sought safety.

 UNHCR coordinates the Regional Refugee Response Plan (RRP) for the Ukraine Situation.
-The RRP outlines the multi-sector response strategy of partners supporting the host governments of Bulgaria, the Czech Republic, Estonia, Hungary, Latvia, Lithuania, the Republic of Moldova, Poland, Romania and Slovakia in providing assistance and protection to refugees from Ukraine.
+The RRP outlines the multi-sector response strategy of more than 300 partners supporting the host governments of Belarus, Bulgaria, the Czech Republic, Estonia, Hungary, Latvia, Lithuania, the Republic of Moldova, Poland, Romania and Slovakia in providing assistance and protection to refugees from Ukraine.

 Read more about our work related to the Ukraine emergency here.
 Visit our Data Portal for more information on the Ukraine refugee situation.